 Total $366,495.00

-This Court has had ample time to review Prima Facie evidence submitted in the Petition of Fraud and Forgery in documents submitted to the Court as part of a Fraud on the Court and the Beneficiaries and hosts of other violations of the Personal Representatives and Successor Trustee of their fiduciary duties and therefore can act on its own motions to stop further damage to beneficiaries until all Petitioner’s court filings can be heard and decided and all documents can be reviewed and analyzed.
+This Court has had ample time to review Prima Facie evidence submitted in the Petition of Fraud and Forgery in documents submitted to the Court as part of a Fraud on the Court and the Beneficiaries and hosts of other violations of the Personal Representatives and Successor Trustee of their fiduciary duties and therefore this Court can and should act on its own motions to stop further damage to beneficiaries, until all Petitioner’s court filings can be heard and decided and all documents can be reviewed and analyzed for evidence of criminal activities.
 That the Court should note it can act on its own motions as the Forged and Fraudulent documents submitted were directly submitted to the Court, NOT Petitioner and thus the Court has a legal duty to report such Felony Misconduct and FRAUD ON THE COURT to the Proper CRIMINAL authorities and State Bar Association or this lack of action may be construed as Misprision of Felony and Aiding and Abetting.
-That the Court’s lack of action to this point, after months of filing and evidence presented, continues to allow the facilitation of illegal acts by the Personal Representatives and purported Successor Trustee and Personal Representative Ted Bernstein, including now alleged Insurance Fraud, Release Estate Fraud and more.
+That the Court’s lack of action to this point, after months of filings and mounds of evidence presented, continues to allow the facilitation of illegal acts by the Personal Representatives and purported Successor Trustee and Personal Representative Ted Bernstein, including now alleged Insurance Fraud, Release Estate Fraud and more.

 RULES